Deploying a Rails Application to Elastic Beanstalk

-You can use the EB Command Line Interface (CLI) 3.x and Git to deploy a Rails sample application to AWS Elastic Beanstalk.
+You can use the Elastic Beanstalk Command Line Interface (EB CLI) and Git to deploy a Rails application to Elastic Beanstalk.
 This walkthrough shows you how.
 You'll also learn how to set up a Rails installation from scratch in case you don't already have a development environment and application.

 Many of the technologies presented here are under active development.
 For the best results, use the same versions of each tool when possible.
 The versions used during the development of this tutorial are listed below.

 |Platform||64bit Amazon Linux 2015.09 v2.0.6 running Ruby 2.1 (Puma)|

 For the typographic conventions used in this tutorial, see Document Conventions in the General Reference.

 Rails Development Environment Setup

 Read this section if you are setting up a Rails development environment from scratch.
 If you have a development environment configured with Rails, Git and a working app, you can skip this section.

 Getting an Ubuntu EC2 Instance